It can be tough to start writing email content, while staring at the blinking cursor.

 Most Popular Posts

 Find your best content by checking Google Analytics.
-Then decide how they best fit together, and make that your sequence.
+Then decide how they best fit together, and make that your Sequence.
 Don’t have analytics set up?
 Then see which posts have the most social shares.
-Not currently using either of these tools?
-You should!

 Most Important Posts